ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/bors.rst

    command re-executes the previous command, it doesn't attempt to merge the PR again.

-   In practice, if you first type ``bors merge`` and then ``bors retry`` bors will attempt to merge the PR again, but just because it ends up executing ``bors merge`` twice.
+   In practice, if you first type ``bors merge`` and then ``bors retry``, bors will attempt to merge the PR again, and this is because it ends up executing ``bors merge`` twice.
 If instead you run ``bors merge``, ``bors p=10`` and then ``bors retry``, the priority would be set twice.